mangila/pokedex-java/backstage/README.md

 - Read Stream Logs from `pokemon-media-event`
 - Updates the Pokémon document with the new media entry.
-- Adds a reference to the file server API for the source (TODO: Service discovery setup or hardcoding).
+- Adds a reference to the file server API for the source.
 - Inserts media into GridFS.

 ### shared